^

 Calcium chloride can be prescribed in combination with antiallergic drugs.

-On the contrary, it is forbidden to take the drug with tetracyclines.
+On the contrary, it is prohibited to take the drug with tetracyclines.

-In the case of combined use with drug blockers of Ca channels, their properties are weakened.
-The combination with quinidine can inhibit intraventricular conduction and increase the toxic effect of quinidine.
+In case of combined use with drugs-blockers of Ca channels, their properties are weakened.
+Combination with quinidine can inhibit intraventricular conduction and increase the toxic effect of quinidine.

-In therapy with cardiac glycosides, it is forbidden to apply the solution parenterally - because this can potentiate the cardiotoxic effect.
+When using cardiac glycosides for therapy, it is prohibited to use the solution parenterally, as this may potentiate the cardiotoxic effect.

 Storage conditions

-Calcium chloride should be kept under standard conditions at temperatures of 15-25 ° C.
+Calcium chloride should be kept under standard conditions at temperatures within the range of 15-25°C.

 Special instructions

 Calcium chloride is very often used as a facial cleanser.
-Many women consider this solution to be the best peeling agent used at home - it is very cheap, but it effectively eliminates black spots from the face, and also has a rejuvenating effect on the skin.
+Many women consider this solution to be the best peeling agent used at home - it is very cheap, but at the same time effectively removes blackheads from the face, and also has a rejuvenating effect on the skin.

 When using the solution for medical purposes, there are also no negative reviews about it.
-Filling the lack of the element Ca2 +, it helps to stabilize many important for life functions.
+By replenishing the deficiency of the element Ca2+, it helps stabilize many functions important for life.

 Shelf life

-Calcium chloride can be used in the period of 5 years from the date of manufacture of the drug.
+Calcium chloride can be used for a period of 5 years from the date of manufacture of the drug.

 Attention!